ethanlipson/PyLX-16A/userGuide.md

 #### Controller Board Initialization

-NOTE: I only have experience with Windows and Raspbian, if you have more info please contact me.
+NOTE: I only have experience with Windows and Raspbian.
+If you have more info, please contact me.

 The OS interfaces wither the controller board through a serial port, but which one?
 To find this port, I have two methods: